carmenbianca/report-liferay/report.md

 As described in the plan de campagne, a waterfall-like process is used.
 The upfront requirements are clear and the design is sufficient enough to inform implementation.
+The full rationale is in the plan de campagne, and boils down to the requirements by school mapping well onto waterfall: writing the plan de campagne, doing research, making a requirements analysis, creating a design, et cetera.

-This chapter, then, reads a little like a story.
+This chapter reads a little like a story.
 It details the steps that were taken, the difficulties met along the way, and the decisions that were made that resulted in differences from the original intent.

+The intent of this chapter is to demonstrate competencies.

 ## Inbound